iitimii/iitimii/README.md

 ## About Me

- I love learning, and building cool stuff.
-My work lies at the intersection of machine learning, robotics, and control theory, focusing on developing robots that learn, adapt, and intelligently interact with humans, other robots, and their environment.

-Currently, I’m exploring optimal control and reinforcement learning with a focus on its applications in robotics.
-I’ve had the privilege of assisting professors and researchers, which has deepened my drive to pursue a PhD.
-My ultimate goal is to lead groundbreaking robotics projects that enhance global living standards through cutting-edge research and development.
+Hi, I’m Timilehin.
+I’m a young researcher with interests at the intersection of machine learning, robotics, and control theory.
+Currently, I’m exploring optimal control and reinforcement learning.
+As a final-year undergraduate, I’m open to pursuing a PhD with professors and research labs.
+My goal is to develop control algorithms that adopt alternative approaches such as analytical methods and optimized brute force that achieve faster learning compared to current iterative methods.

 ## Tech Stack